Czechoslovak Air Force: Under the First Republic 1918–1938

-Crisis and occupation 1938–39
+Crisis and occupation 1938–1939

 As the Sudeten crisis with Germany worsened, the Czechoslovak Army and Air Force partly mobilised on 21 May 1938 and fully mobilised on 23 September.
 The air force had more than 100 airfields and 1,300 aeroplanes, of which 650 were front-line aircraft.
 But on 29 September the United Kingdom and France agreed to let Germany annex the Sudetenland, which German forces then did without Czechoslovak armed forces being allowed to resist.

 The Munich Agreement was followed on 2 November 1938 by the First Vienna Award, in which Germany and Fascist Italy allowed Hungary to annex southern Slovakia.
 Then on 15 March 1939 Germany occupied Czechoslovakia, created the Protectorate of Bohemia and Moravia rump state and allowed what remained of Slovakia to become the Slovak Republic.
 Germany allowed Slovakia to keep a small army and air force, but it ordered the puppet government of Bohemia and Moravia to dissolve its armed forces.

 The Luftwaffe confiscated all Czechoslovak Air Force aircraft.
 All Czechoslovak aircraft factories were converted to produce German aircraft and engines.

 The Luftwaffe tried to recruit demobilised Czechoslovak airmen to non-combat roles such as ferry flights and meteorological flights, but without success.
 It also confiscated Czechoslovak aircraft and tried to get Czechoslovak airmen to fly them to Germany.
-But of seven Czechoslovak pilots who took off from Hradec Králové airfield in Moravia, none reached Germany.
+But of seven Czechoslovak pilots who took off from Hradec Králové airfield in Bohemia, none reached Germany.
 Three flew to Poland, two reached the USSR and the other two crash-landed their aircraft, without injuring themselves but rendering their aircraft beyond economic repair.
 Thereafter Germany gave up trying to use Czechoslovak airmen.

 Emigration was strictly controlled and former air force personnel were not allowed to leave the country.
 But many Czechoslovak airmen got themselves smuggled into Poland.
 Of these a few joined the Polish Air Force but most continued to France.